Nitrux/LIMA-license/README.md

 Our license was specially created to cover the scope of various forms of art.
 The most common open-source licenses were created specifically for computer code.

 ## Collaboration en Masse
 The license promotes mutual collaboration between authors and users.
-This is a key factor in open source, and we would like others to embrace it.
+This is a key factor in open-source, and we would like others to embrace it.

 ## Fair and Simple
 This license equally grants rights and obligations to the parties involved.
 These are simple to follow, understand, execute, and comply with.